-Glycinebetaine and its Role in Plant Abiotic StressSubmit Manuscript no this topic Topic Articles: 0
+Glycinebetaine and its Role in Plant Abiotic StressSubmit Manuscript on this topic

 When plants are exposed to stressful conditions, metabolic shifts occur and result in changes in the levels of a variety of cellular metabolites.
 The accumulation of low molecular weight water-soluble compounds known as compatible solutes or osmolytes is the common strategy adopted by many organisms to respond to environmental stresses.
 The most common compatible solutes are betaines, sugars, polyols, polyamines and amino acids.
 One of the best studied compatible solutes is glycinebetaine (GB).